Seeed-Studio/wiki-documents/docs/Eagleye_530s.md

 **Unboxing Demo**

-This section will describe how to start working with your Eagleye530s Development Environment by setting up a serial connection on your development PC and booting up the Eagleye530s Development Environment.
+This section will describe how to start working with your Eagleye 530s Development Environment by setting up a serial connection on your development PC and booting up the Eagleye 530s Development Environment.

 **Hardware**